Action quantum speed limits: Action Quantum Speed Limits

 In Fig.~\ref{fig:TD} we display the result of the numerical implementation of optimal control strategies on $\dot{p}(t)$ and their impact on the associated QSL.
 First, it is immediately evident from Fig.~\ref{fig:TD}(a) that different profiles of $p(t)$ (shown as dotted curves) lead to very different values of the action-QSL bound.
-In particular, since the path does not coincide with the geodesic, a constant evolution speed $\dot{p}(t)$ (lower, purple dots) is clearly a non-optimal solution, as it results into a value markedly below the tightest theoretical bound given by the geometric QSL (blue solid curve), Eq.~\eqref{CSineq}.
+In particular, since the path does not coincide with the geodesic, a constant ramp profile $p(t) = \frac{t}{\tau}$ (lower, purple dots) is clearly a non-optimal solution, as it results in a value markedly below the tightest theoretical bound given by the geometric QSL (blue solid curve), Eq.~\eqref{CSineq}.
 A fully optimized $\dot{p}(t)$ (red dots) demonstrates that we are able to saturate Eq.~\eqref{CSineq}.
 In contrast however, evaluating Eq.~\eqref{GEOMETRICQSL} using these two ramp profiles gives the same result (the solid blue curve in Fig.~\ref{fig:TD}) thus confirming that geometric QSLs are insensitive to the instantaneous speed.
-In Fig.~\ref{fig:TD}(b) we show the various profiles $p(t)$ for different values of $\theta$, i.e. for different fixed paths.
+In Fig.~\ref{fig:TD}(b) we show the optimal profiles $p(t)$ which result in a constant metric speed, for different values of $\theta$, i.e. for different fixed paths.
 A completely analogous treatment can be implemented for any other metric, e.g. for the QFI and WY action introduced above.
 The optimal protocols for $p(t)$ will of course be different given choice and path as determined by $\theta$.
 This is shown in Fig.~\eqref{fig:TD}(c)-(f) for the QFI and for the WY metrics, thus demonstrating the general validity of our approach.